Auxiliary iterative schemes for the discrete operators on de Rham complex: The matrix forms of the auxiliary schemes

-From Theorem \ref{therem_error}, we find that if the error of the mass equation is small enough, the error of the original equation can be close to the error of the auxiliary equation.
-Fortunately, the error of the mass equation can be easily reduced using a iterative method because of its good condition.
+Here, we use the result in Corollary \ref{modified_U}.
+From this relation, we find that if the error of the mass equation is small enough, the error of the original equation can be close to the error of the auxiliary equation \eqref{dsd_auxiliary_matrix_modified}.
+Fortunately, the error of the mass equation can be easily reduced using iterative methods because of its good condition.